Map of Real Peru to Bolivia including Bolivia and Peru

 Why you'll love this trip

-• Roam the Amazon jungle at night while pretending you're David Attenborough (it has a calming influence).
-Float down the river, keeping an out for the glaring eyes of jaguars and caimans
+• Roam the Amazon Jungle by boat at night (with an expert local) and float down the river, keeping an eye out for the glaring eyes of jaguars, anacondas and caimans.

-• The floating islands of Uros on Lake Titicaca seem like the sort of thing Pixar would come up with.
-Spend the night under the stars in a traditional island village
+• The floating islands of Uros on Lake Titicaca look like they could be straight out of a Pixar or Studio Ghibli movie!
+Spend the night under the stars in a traditional island village.

 Is this trip right for you?

-• While hiking the 4 Day Inca Trail or 3 Day Inca Quarry trail portion of this trip you may be joined by some travellers over the age of 29 years old.
+• While hiking the four-day Inca Trail or three-day Inca Quarry trail, you may be joined by some non-Intrepid travellers who might be over 35 years old.

-• This trip involves a lot of hiking and walking, so requires a moderate level of fitness.
+• This trip involves a lot of hiking and walking, so it does require a moderate level of fitness.
 There are a few different trail options to suit your interests and physical capabilities.
-Please bring durable footwear suitable to hiking.
+Please bring durable footwear.
 See the ‘What to Take’ section of the Essential Trip information (ETI) for more information.

-• Due to the high altitude of many of places we visit some people can suffer altitude sickness.
+• Due to the high altitude of many places, some people can suffer altitude sickness.
 Some people aren’t affected at all, but if you are, be sure to drink plenty of water and don’t push yourself too hard.
 If possible, arrive a few days early to allow yourself time to acclimatise.
 Please see the ‘Health’ section of the Essential Trip information (ETI) for more important information about altitude sickness.

 Itinerary